datascienceisrael/automation/README.md

 pip install --user --upgrade cookiecutter
 ```

-> **Warning**: if you run into problems after updating pip close and reopen the terminal
+> :warning: **Warning**: if you run into problems after updating pip close and reopen the terminal
 and try to run the second command again.

 ### **Generating the Project**